 The entertainment industry in the U.S. has been promoting a look that's very, very thin.
 It's no surprise — television stations and magazines benefit from selling advertising space to companies who peddle weight loss products and cosmetics.
 Although this thinness comes naturally to a few people with high metabolisms and petite bone structures, it's not realistic for the vast majority of us.
-Remember, only about a dozen women in the world look like supermodels.
-Three billion of us don't.
-Some ballerinas have publicly revealed that they relied on heroin to maintain their thin figures - that's a step that most of us are not willing to take, and rightfully so.
+Some ballerinas have publicly revealed that they relied on heroin to maintain their thin figures — that's a step that most of us are not willing to take, and rightfully so.

 So, How Did I Lose 55 Pounds?

-First, my doctor told me to lose weight.
-In other words, I was not one of those women who was conned by the media into thinking I was overweight.
+My doctor had told me to lose weight.
+In other words, I was not one of those women who was conned by the media into being dissatisfied with myself.
 I actually was overweight and needed to take it off for health reasons.

 - I joined a commercial weight-loss program.
 I won't tell you which one, except to say it was not one of those that requires you to eat their food.
 The one I joined lets you choose what to eat, and provides you with guidelines on how to balance it, how much is allowed each day, etc.